-$\underline{Cash}$ - The Board considers cash to be cash on hand and in demand accounts.
+\underline{Cash} - The Board considers cash to be cash on hand and in demand accounts.
 Cash is held by PNC Bank.
 At times, such cash may be in excess of the FDIC insurance limit.
 However, additional coverage is provided by the Indiana Public Deposit Insurance Fund for funds that exceed the FDIC limits.
-The cash balance at June 30, 2018 and 2017 is held in a demand checking account.
+The cash balance is held in a demand checking account.

 Accounts receivable - The Board accounts for fees earned through year end, but not yet collected in the accounts receivable account.
-There is no allowance for doubtful accounts as all accounts are considered collectable as of June 30, 2018 and 2017.
+There is no allowance for doubtful accounts as all accounts are considered collectable as of June 30, 2020 and 2019.